vuejs/v2.vuejs.org/src/v2/cookbook/serverless-blog.md

+---
+title: Create a CMS-Powered Blog
+type: cookbook
+order: 5
+---

 # Create a serverless CMS-Powered Blog Using Vue.js

 So you've just launched your Vue.js website, congrats!
 Now you want to add a blog that quickly plugs into your website and you don't want to have to spin up a whole server just to host a Wordpress instance (or any DB-powered CMS for that matter).
 You want to just be able to add a few Vue.js blog components and some routes and have it all just work, right?

-This tutorial will teach you how to do just that.
+What you're looking for a "serverless" blog that's powered entirely by API's you can consume directly from your Vue.js application.
+This tutorial will teach you how to do just that, let's dive in!

 We're going to quickly build a serverless CMS-powered blog with Vue.js.
-It uses ButterCMS, an API-first CMS that lets you manage content using the ButterCMS dashboard and integrate our content API into your Vue.js app.
+It uses [ButterCMS](https://buttercms.com/), an API-first CMS that lets you manage content using the ButterCMS dashboard and integrate our content API into your Vue.js app.
 You can use ButterCMS for new or existing Vue.js projects.

 ![Butter Dashboard](https://user-images.githubusercontent.com/160873/36677285-648798e4-1ad3-11e8-9454-d22fca8280b7.png "Butter Dashboard")